Frequently Asked Questions: Mo Option Program

 When did the Missouri Option Program begin in Missouri?

 In 2002 the Missouri Department of Elementary and Secondary Education initiated the Missouri Option Program.
-The program is approved by the American Council on Education (owners of the GED Tests) and the Missouri State Board of Education.
+The program is approved by the Missouri State Board of Education.

 What is the Missouri Option Program?